susanev/uw-stars-cse/142/weeks/week7/check-in-meeting.md

 ### General Items
 * Check homework
 * How did the midterm go?
 * Is there anything that we should have practiced more together?
-Anything that you were suprised to see on the midterm?
+Anything that you were surprised to see on the midterm?
 * Have you started  A6?
 * Reminders about academic honesty
 * Are there any things I should stop doing or start doing to better support you?